ISI-MIP/attrici/README.md

 *Table 1: Specs of climate variables for the ISIMIP3b counterfactual climate datasets.
 The variables tasrange and tasskew are auxiliary variables to calculate tasmin and tasmax*

 For tasmin and tasmax, we do not estimate counterfactual time series individually to avoid large relative errors in the daily temperature range as pointed out by (Piani et al. 2010).
 Following (Piani et al. 2010), we estimate counterfactuals of the daily temperature range tasrange = tasmax - tasmin and the skewness of the daily temperature tasskew = (tas - tasmin) / tasrange.
+Use [create_tasmin_tasmax.py](postprocessing/create_tasmin_tasmax.py) with adjusted paths for the _tas_, _tasrange_ and _tasskew_ counterfactuals.

-A counterfactual huss is derived from the counterfacual tas, ps and hurs using the equations of Buck (1981) as described in Weedon et al. (2010). huss = f(tas, pr ,hurs)
+A counterfactual huss is derived from the counterfacual tas, ps and hurs using the equations of Buck (1981) as described in Weedon et al. (2010).
+Use [derive_huss.sh](postprocessing/derive_huss.sh) with adjusted file names and the required time range.

+## Project Structure
+* All general settings are defined in `settings.py`.
+* The model can be run with the `run_estimation.py` script.
+* Model definitions for different climate variables are specified in `attrici/models.py`
+* The choice of a specific model for a variable is specified in `attrici/estimator.py`

 ## Usage